digshake/CSJavaWUSTL/_sources/Module4-Input-and-Output/topic-4-2-graphics.rst

 |CodingEx| **Coding Exercise**

-Open the ``MouseFollower`` program, which already contains a standard animation loop.
+Open the ``E06MouseFollower`` program, which already contains a standard animation loop.

 Use the `StdDraw API <https://introcs.cs.princeton.edu/java/stdlib/javadoc/StdDraw.html>`_ to draw a point on the canvas that follows the mouse.
 To do this, you will need to acquire the coordinates of the mouse, then draw something at that point.